sasadangelo/code4projects/_posts/2023-02-13-getting-started-with-css.md

 * **Origin**: Styles that are defined in the user's browser have lower priority than those defined in the author's stylesheet.
 * **Importance**: Styles that are marked as "!important" have higher priority than those that are not.

-Finally, cascading also works with the order of styles in the CSS file, styles defined later on the file will overwrite previous styles.
+Finally, cascading also works with the order of styles in the CSS file, styles defined later on in the file will overwrite previous styles.

-It's important to keep in mind that specificity and cascading rules when working with CSS to avoid unexpected results.
+It's important to keep in mind specificity and cascading rules when working with CSS to avoid unexpected results.

 **Element Selector**: